 Highlights: For both toothpaste and mouthwash, I think Bite is the easiest to love.
-No fluoride (but an alternative ingredient instead).
+Fluoride and fluoride-free options (with nHap).
 With or without charcoal.
-19¢ per tablet, or 12¢ when you subscribe, plus use the discount code TILTEDMAP10 to save 10%.
+19¢ per tablet, or 13¢ each when you subscribe.
+Plus use the discount code TILTEDMAP10 to save another 10%.

 They were the first toothpaste tablets I tried, and they’ve remained my favorite, because unlike some other brands in this review, there’s just nothing weird about the flavor or texture of Bite tablets, which makes it a really easy transition from normal toothpaste.

-Bite also makes a berry flavor, theoretically for kids.
-I haven’t tried it, but their seasonal “champagne” option seemed more up my alley, and it was fruity and delicious.
+In addition to the three mint options, Bite also makes a berry flavor, theoretically for kids.
+I haven’t tried it, but their seasonal “Champagne” option, which was available during the 2020 holidays, seemed more up my alley.
+It was fruity and delicious.

-Plus, Bite has unique ingredients that my dentist says are good for your teeth – nHap, erythritol, and xylitol.
+Plus, Bite has unique ingredients that my dentist approved of – nHap, erythritol, and xylitol.